 Use of CONA

-Copyright © 2012 The J. Paul Getty Trust.
+Copyright © 2015 The J. Paul Getty Trust.
 All rights reserved.
 CONA and the other Getty vocabularies are made available via the Web browsers to support limited research and cataloging efforts.
 Companies and institutions interested in regular or extensive use of the vocabularies should explore licensing options by reading about obtaining sample data or by contacting the Vocabulary Program.
-AAT, TGN, and ULAN are available as Linked Open Data.
+AAT, TGN, and ULAN are also available as Linked Open Data under the Open Data Commons Attribution License (ODC-By) 1.0.